bjzgcai/Cax/README.md

 ### 2. Work inside the UI

 - The left pane renders the cactus progressive tree; press **Space** to toggle the selected subtree between cactus and RaMAx (use **Ctrl+Space** to expand or collapse nodes).
-- The details pane shows the current node, generated commands, and a subtree summary that counts how many rounds are using RaMAx.
+- The details pane now includes an environment summary card (RaMAx/cactus paths, versions, GPU, CPU, memory, disk) plus a compact plan overview table that adapts to narrow terminals.
-- `E`: edit commands for the selected round or RaMAx replacement.
+- `E`: edit commands for the selected round or RaMAx replacement in a multi-line editor (press **Ctrl+S** to save).
 - `R`: run the entire plan immediately.
 - `S`: export all commands to `ramax_commands.txt` inside the chosen output directory.
 - `P`: refresh the overview table.